Mythological beings of the Peruvian Amazon: ancestral legends

 Motelomama

-The myth of the Motelomama refers to a gigantic turtle that carries a part of the Amazon rainforest on its shell.
-This creature is seen as the mother of all Amazonian turtles, and it is believed that its shell is so large that it forms an island in itself, where trees grow and animals live.
-Local people believe that if this giant turtle moves, it causes large earthquakes or land movements, and they revere the Motelomama as a protector of the biodiversity of the rainforest.
+The myth of the Motelomama It refers to a gigantic turtle that carries a piece of the Amazon rainforest on its shell.
+This creature is seen as the mother of all Amazonian turtles, and its shell is believed to be so large that it forms an island in itself, where trees grow and animals live.
+Local people believe that if this giant turtle moves, it causes major earthquakes or landslides, and they revere the Motelomama as a protector of the rainforest’s biodiversity.
+Currently, although turtles of this size have not been sighted, the motelo turtle (Chelonoidis denticulata), common in the Amazon rainforest, is seen as a symbol of the region’s rich fauna and the myths that still endure among the local people.
+With each of these mythical beings, the Peruvian Amazon presents itself as a place full of mysteries and legends.
+The ancestral knowledge passed down from generation to generation connects us with the profound relationship between humans and nature, which continues to fascinate all who venture into these territories.